Globalization scenarios for Analysis Services

 One data model provides multiple translated captions so that field names and values appear in the user's language of choice.
-For companies operating in bi-lingual countries such as Canada, Belgium, or Switzerland, supporting multiple languages across client and server applications is a standard coding requirement.
+For companies operating in bi-lingual countries/regions such as Canada, Belgium, or Switzerland, supporting multiple languages across client and server applications is a standard coding requirement.
 This scenario is enabled through translations and currency conversions.
 See Features below for details and links.

-Development and production environments are geo-located in different countries.
-It's increasingly common to develop a solution in one country and then deploy it another.
+Development and production environments are geo-located in different countries/regions.
+It's increasingly common to develop a solution in one country/region and then deploy it another.
 Knowing how to set language and collation properties is essential if you are tasked with preparing a solution developed in one language, for deployment on a server that uses a different language pack.
 Setting these properties allows you to override the inherited defaults that you get from the original host system.
 See Languages and Collations (Analysis Services) for details about setting properties.

 Features for building a globalized multi-lingual solution

 At the client level, globalized applications that consume or manipulate SQL Server Analysis Services multidimensional data can use the multilingual and multicultural features in SQL Server Analysis Services.

 You can retrieve data and metadata from SQL Server Analysis Services objects on which translations have been defined automatically by providing a locale identifier when connecting to an SQL Server Analysis Services instance.